-The above factors may be exacerbated by the ongoing COVID-19 pandemic and in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.
-In response to the COVID-19 pandemic the Company has taken actions to adapt to the current environment using teleconference platforms for trainings, customer meetings and conferences, and manage liquidity by participating in various government support programs, where applicable, including wage subsidies, tax payment deferrals and favorable credit facilities.
 The Company's ability to continue as a going concern is dependent on management's ability to successfully secure sales with upfront payments, and / or obtain additional financing.
 Failure to achieve one or more of these requirements could have a materially adverse effect on the Company's financial condition and / or results of operations.
-The Board of Directors and management continue to take actions to address these issues including raising capital through a private placement, exploring options for additional capital and material contracts executed during the third quarter, exceeding \$4.1 million to be recognized over the next twelve months and during the fourth quarter, expected to exceed \$3.0 million to be recognized over the next twenty-four months.
+The Board of Directors and management continue to take actions to address these issues including raising capital through a private placement, exploring options for additional capital and material contracts executed during the fourth quarter, exceeding \$1.5 million to be recognized over the next twelve months.

-1 Adjusted EBITDA is a non-IFRS measure.
+&lt;sup>1 Adjusted EBITDA is a non-IFRS measure.
 See "Reconciliation of Non-IFRS Measures above"